yuanz03/tp/docs/UserGuide.md

 * `TEAM_NAME` must be an existing team in the PlayBook.
 Use the `addteam` command to add a team first.
 <box type="warning" seamless>

+**Warnings:**
-**Warning:** When editing tags, all existing tags will be replaced with the new ones.
+* When editing tags, all existing tags will be replaced with the new ones.
 If you want to keep existing tags, you must include them in the edit command.
+* You cannot edit injury status or position through this command - use the respective dedicated commands instead.
 </box>

 <box type="tip" seamless>